 Lotus admits contact with Whitmarsh to replace Boullier 27 January, 2014 Eric Boullier with Martin Whitmarsh Deposed McLaren Team Principal Martin Whitmarsh could move to Lotus for the 2014 season, according to sources.
 Lotus’ former chief, Eric Boullier, is the hot favourite to replace Whitmarsh at Woking, even though McLaren is not ready to confirm it.
 “New car but no boss”, read the headline at the weekend by Diario Sport.
 A team spokesman was quoted by Die Welt: “We are not talking at the moment about our management leadership.”
 On the other hand, Lotus’ team owner Gerard Lopez has said he is replacing Boullier, but some have questioned Lopez’s commitment to Formula 1.
 For instance, the Luxembourger was spotted in the paddock only a handful of times in 2013.
 “Without going into detail,” Lopez told France’s RMC, “I had very serious health problems [last year].
 “I’m not one to talk about my privacy, but I found it a bit hurtful to hear that my lack of presence was because I have no interest in Formula 1 when in reality I was in a hospital bed.
 But this is the world of Formula 1, where we do not seek to understand, we judge,” he added.
 Nonetheless, speculation that Whitmarsh is a leading candidate to be Lotus’ longer term team boss is now rife.
 “There has been contact with Martin,” a source with close links to Lotus told Britain’s Daily Mail newspaper.
 “He is not necessarily the only name they have approached.
 There are perhaps three but he might be the most appealing of them, given his experience at McLaren.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.